mchada/pcf-knowledge-depot/operations/PAS/OPSMGR_AS_A_JUMPBOX.md

 A domain name/ip address and an `ssh` password for the default `ubuntu` user id are configured to the Ops Manager VM during its deployment.

-Using such information, establish an `ssh` session with the Ops Manager VM:
+Using such information, establish an `ssh` session with the Ops Manager VM.

+For example, for vSphere environments:

 `ssh ubuntu@<ops-mgr-domain-or-ip-address>`